 The main contributions of the present paper are summarized as follows:

-Firstly, we propose a novel method for the randomization of singular controls to encourage the exploration in RL.
+First, we propose a new method for the randomization of singular controls to encourage the exploration in RL.
 The randomized form involves two stages of choosing singular control laws.
 First, at each time $t$, the agent decides a singular control that represents the optimal strategy based on the learned knowledge up to the current time.
 This optimal singular control in the inner problem can be generated by a consistent family of singular control laws.
 Second, at each time of the outer problem, the agent flips a biased coin to randomly choose to act according to the current optimal singular control from then on, or to wait for a better time in the future.
 Similar to \cite{dianetti2024exploratory} and \cite{dianetti2025entropy}, we model the decision of the second step by an auxiliary singular control.
-The overall randomization is equivalent to a switch at a random activation time from the singular control law $(\mathcal{Q},\emptyset)$, which represents a pure waiting strategy, to a time-consistent singular control law.
+The overall randomization is equivalent to a switch at a random activation time from the singular control law $(\mathcal{Q},\emptyset)$ that represents a pure waiting strategy, to a non-trivial one.